 Among adults

-Table 12: Limiting president’s tariff power, by economic effect of tariffs and by party ID
+Table 12: Limit president’s tariff authority, by party identification

 Among adults